kubernetes/community/wg-lts/charter.md

   * Costs of Kubernetes releases in terms of:
     * Infrastructure
     * People
-- Initiate and drive cross-SIG changes related to long term support.
+- Initiating and driving cross-SIG changes related to long term support.
-- Identify ways to that vendors and other community members can better support Kubernetes releases.
+- Identifing ways to that vendors and other community members can better support Kubernetes releases.

 ### Out of scope